Offline Media Compression on Windows

 | Video creation date | Usually preserved |

-- Save presets for email, Teams, web, and archive deliveries; reuse offline.
+- Saved presets for email, Teams, web, and archive deliveries

-- Target file size on video when portals cap megabytes instead of resolution.
+- Target file size on video when portals list a megabyte cap

-- Folder monitoring for ingest folders that fill while you work disconnected.
+- Folder monitoring on ingest directories that fill while you work disconnected

-- Trim video and preview output before export so you do not re-encode twice on slow disks.
+- Preview and trim before export so you do not re-encode twice on slow disks

 - GetCompress Privacy on WindowsHow GetCompress processes files on Windows, when it uses the network, and how that compares to built-in tools and online compressors.